App Stack Teardowns · Issue 1 · Android

 of total revenue is commerce affiliate ($56.5M of $185.3M).
 Bigger than content revenue.
 Comparable to half of advertising revenue.

 One thing to hold from those numbers.
-A stack that is now 76% programmatic on the ad side is more sensitive to bidder competition than to any one direct-sales relationship, which is why the partner count finding in Section 8 carries more weight than it would on a direct-sold property.
+A stack that is now 76% programmatic on the ad side is unusually sensitive to format mix and auction tuning, which is why the format-gap finding in Section 8 is the most likely place yield is leaking.
 The Amazon affiliate share is shown here for context only.
 The teardown focuses on the ad stack, which is the $91.7M side of the P&L and what static analysis of the build can actually see.

 Source: BuzzFeed, Inc. Form 10-K, fiscal year ended December 31, 2025.
 Filed via SEC EDGAR.
 All figures in this block are taken directly from the filing.